mks-h/treesitter-autoinstall.nvim/README.md

 # treesitter-autoinstall

-This is a very simple plugin that provides automatic installation for the new rewrite of [nvim-treesitter][nvim-treesitter], since it no longer provides such option.
+This is a very simple Neovim plugin that provides automatic installation for the new rewrite of [nvim-treesitter][nvim-treesitter], since it no longer provides such option.

 [nvim-treesitter]: https://github.com/nvim-treesitter/nvim-treesitter/tree/main